Vaibhavs10/anli-performance-prediction/README.md

 If the file is executed without parameters, the human baseline will be run (wherein you'll be asked to classify the hypotheses yourself)

-The JSON files have information about what all parameters are expected by the classifier/ similarity routine.
+The JSON files have information about what all parameters are expected by the classifier/ similarity routine and the name of the JSON file dictates what codebase it runs.

 # Baselines
 Currently there are 2 main baselines - a decision tree classifier and cosine similarity using TF-IDF as the features.
 Check the json files in the root of this project for the experiment definitions.